badmunda011/new/userbot/plugins/README.md

-edited=True or False(by default True) - If suppose you entered wrong command syntax and if you edit it correct should it work or not. forword=True or False(by deafult False) - Is forword messages should react or not. disable_errors=True or False(by default False) - if any error occured during the command usage should it log or not.
+edited=True or False(by default True) - If suppose you entered wrong command syntax and if you edit it correct should it work or not. forword=True or False(by deafult False) - Is forword messages should react or not. disable_errors=True or False(by default False) - if any error occured during the command usage should it log or not. require_admin=True or False(by default False) - Are u admin in group is required or not
 ```